ahmedelmetwally74/AutoML-in-Federated-Learning-Context/README.md

 concerns and data security limitations.
 However, selecting the optimal model architecture and hyperparameters for each FL task can be a significant challenge.

+This project implements a federated learning system where a server coordinates training among multiple clients.
+Each client contributes its local model updates to the server, which aggregates them to produce a global model.

 • Why Federated Learning?